-We, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the above-entitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit: Tirst-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office, No. 200 Broadway (fifth floor), in the said city, on or before the 28th day of February, 1889, and that we, the said Commissioners, will hear parties so objecting within the ten week days next after the said asth day of February, 1889, and for that purpose will be in attend-ance at our said office on each of said ten days at 3 o'clock, p.
-M.
+WE, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the aboveentitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit:

+First-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office, No. 200 Broadway (fifth floor), in the said city, on or before the 28th day of February, 1889, and that we, the said Commissioners, will hear parties so objecting within the ten week days next after the said 28th day of February, 1889, and for that purpose will be in attendance at our said office on each of said ten days at 3 o'clock, P. M.

-February, 1889, and for that purpose will be in attend-ance at our said office on each of said ten days at 3 o'clock, P. M. Second-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the 28th day of February, 1889.
-Third-That the limits embraced by the assessment aforesaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York which, taken together, are bounded and described as follows, viz. : Northerly by the centre line of the blocks between East One Hundred and Forty-second street and East One Hundred and Forty-second street and East One Hundred and Forty-second street and Fast One Hundred and Forty-second atteret; easterly by the vesterly side of St. Ann's ave-nue; southerly by the centre line of the blocks between East One Hundred and Forty-first street and East One Hundred and Forty-second street, and westerly by the easterly side of Rider avenue; excepting from said area all the streets, avenues and roads, or portions thereof, heretofore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Depart-ment of Public Parks, pursuant to the provisions of chapter 60, of the Laws of 1874, and the laws amenda-tory thereof, or of chapter 4 ro of the Laws of e82, as such area is shown upon our benefit map deposited as aloresaid.
-Fourth-That our report herein will be presented to such area is shown upon our benefit map deposited as atoresaid.
+Second-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the 28th day of February, 1889.

+Third-That the limits embraced by the assessment aloresaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York which, taken together, are bounded and described as follows, viz.: Northerly by the centre line of the blocks between East One Hundred and Forty-tird street; easterly by the westerly side of St. Ann's avenue; southerly by the centre line of the blocks between East One Hundred and Forty-second street, and westerly by the easterly side of Rider avenue; excepting from said are all the streets, avenues and roads, or portions thereof, heretofore legally opened, and all the unimproved land Hundred and Forty-second street, and westerly by the easterly side of Rider avenue; excepting from said area all the streets, avenues and roads, or portions thereof, heretofore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks, pursuant to the provisions of chapter 604 of the Laws of 1874, and the laws amendatory thereol, or of chapter 410 of the Laws of 1882, as such area is shown upon our benefit map deposited as atoresaid.

 Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house, at the City Hall, in the City of New York, on the twenty-ninth day of March, 1889, at the opening of the court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.

-Dated New York, January 18, 1889.
-JAMES J. TRAYNOR, PETER McGINNESS, MAX MOSES, Commissioners
+JAMES J. TRAYNOR, PETER McGINNESS, MAX MOSES, MAX MOSES, Commissioners